Bradley-Hower/201-reading-notes/class-14.md

 Here, "animation-iteration-count" sets if it is a loop, and "animation-direction" determines if it is a forwards and backwards loop.

+The great advantage of CSS transitions on websites is how they increase engagement.
+Certainly, they are dazzling.
+This has a positive impression on visitors.

 ## Things I want to know more about

+What kind of tools are out there which can make creating these transitions and animations easier and less manual?
+I can see these being very useful for any creation that I might come up with, offering some great effects to content.